-Nilufar Fatih Returns to Harmony Classroom and Inspires Students
+Nilufar Fatih Returns to Classroom to Inspire Kids

 Nilufar Fatih is back in a Harmony school classroom, but this time, she’s the teacher.
 An alumnus of Harmony Science Academy, Fatih now teaches at Harmony School of Ingenuity.
 After receiving a B.S. in Biochemistry at the University of Houston, Fatih was working in a research lab when she heard that a lab assistant position was open at Harmony.